john-lay/dmg-adventure/DIALOG.md

 ### Red sheepman
 Hey-de-hee, who thee be, you're no friend to us down here.
+I've failed in my mission.
+Lort this enemy is coming!

 ### Jade ring chest
 Who who, Oh who, what do we have here, a human person's coming close, why, what a great event, whoa, who, who